 A graduate assistantship is a non-tenurable, nine or 11 month appointment requiring recipients to conduct research or teach courses for 10 or 20 hours per week.
-The Department of Public Health Sciences offers a limited number of research-oriented graduate assistant (GA) positions, generally associated with specific projects.
+The Office of Public Health Studies offers a limited number of research-oriented graduate assistant (GA) positions, generally associated with specific projects.
 These positions are advertised as they become available.

 To be eligible for a GA position, students must meet the following requirements: